 Tips on Addressing Your Save The Dates

-The first thing to keep in mind when determining what to write on save the dates is that these are not your wedding invitations.
-Wedding invitations include each and every detail your guests need to navigate your ceremony and reception.
-Save the dates, on the other hand, have limited information and act as a formal Heads Up so that your guests can begin making their arrangements for travel, childcare, and budgeting.
+- The first thing to keep in mind when determining what to write on save the dates is that these are not your wedding invitations.
+Save the dates, on the other hand, have limited information and act as formal Heads Up so that your guests can begin making their arrangements for travel, childcare, and budgeting.

 When choosing which words to use, make sure to follow your theme.
 Using the informal “taking the plunge” wouldn’t be appropriate for a formal wedding.
-Just the same, a super formal save the date card wouldn’t be fitting for a whimsical theme.
-Use the same logic for your save the date designs and how to address save the date envelopes.
-When in doubt, go with mostly formal options.
+Just the same, a super formal save-the-date card wouldn’t be fitting for a whimsical theme.
+Use the same logic for your save-the-date designs and how to address save-the-date envelopes.
+When in doubt, go with the most formal options.
 Follow this advice, and you’ll be just fine!